EdmundBenedict/lordcephei.github.io/pages/lmf_pbte_tutorial.md

 ####  5. _Initial setup: free atomic density and parameters for basis_
 [//]: (/tutorial/lmf/lmf_pbte_tutorial/#initial-setup-free-atomic-density-and-parameters-for-basis)

-To carry out a self-consistent calculation, we need to prepare the following.
+To carry out a self-consistent calculation in the crystal, we will run calculations for free atoms first.
+This is necessary to prepare the following.

 1. Make a [self-consistent atomic density](/docs/outputs/lmfa_output/#self-consistent-density) for each species.
 2. Fit the [density outside the augmentation radius](/docs/outputs/lmfa_output/#fitting-the-charge-density-outside-the-augmentation-radius)